MentoskaPraha/simple-create/README.md

 ### Modlist
 Dependancies not included.
+Also note that the modpack is using Kotlin for Fabric along side Quilt Kotlin Libraries for compatibility reasons.
+Updating to `1.20.1`` should fix the issue.
+Also also Better Compatibility Checker will be added once modpack is updated to `1.20.1`

 |  Mod Name and Link | Client/Server Info | Ready for 1.20 Upgrade |
 | ---------------------| :-----------------: | :-----------------------: |